-Compressed Air Audits
+Compressed Air Audit and Maintenance

 Compressed air, commonly referred to as the 4th utility, is an expensive and inefficient part of the production process.
 For every 8 horsepower of electricity consumed, only 1 horsepower of work is produced.
 According to the U.S. Department of Energy, compressed air represents about 10% of the electricity use in the United States.
 Although compressed air is inefficient, it is vital across industries and remains as the safest and best way to store and use energy.
 Much can be done to control and reduce compressed air wastage.
 Creating an efficient compressed air system should be a top priority.
 In our experience, 15-35% can be saved by performing an air compressor audit.

 Pattons certified audit team is experienced in performing assessments on compressed air systems of all sizes and types.
 We have auditors on staff with the following certifications: